ChristianLutzCL/ChristianLutzCL/README.md

 - 🔭 I’m currently working on UpMock.io
 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on UpMock.io
-- 🤔 I’m looking for help with UI/UX Design
+- 🤔 I’m looking for help with UI/UX Design and using ThreeJS
 - 💬 Ask me about UpMock.io
 - 📫 How to reach me: chris@inspiredprogrammer.com
 - 😄 Pronouns: really!?